Practice reading, identifying and writing simple, compound, and complex sentences with a sorting activity.

-Simple, compound, and complex sentences are essential to academic writing.
-Writing becomes boring, monotonous, and sounds robotic without variation in the types of sentences used.
-Encourage your students to expand their writing by practicing their skills with simple, compound, and complex sentences.
-This activity will help students review their knowledge of these sentence structures.
+Using a combination of simple, compound and complex sentences is an essential key to quality writing.
+Writing becomes boring, monotonous and sounds robotic without variation in the types of sentences used.
+Encourage your students to improve their writing by remembering to adopt a mixture of simple, compound and complex sentences.
+This activity will help students review their knowledge of sentence structure.

 - Use the answer key to check their answers.

-By practicing this skill in an engaging way, students can strengthen their ability to identify and use these types of sentences more quickly and accurately in academic texts.
+By practising this skill in an engaging way, students can strengthen their ability to identify these types of sentences more quickly.
+This will translate into them having the confidence to use a variety of sentence types in their own writing.

 Tips for Differentiation + Scaffolding